Miss Dreamsville and the Collier County Women's Literary Society: A Novel

-The novel was a book club pick for Simon & Schuster, a Reader's Digest Select Edition, and a main selection of the Pulpwood Queens, an international book club with more than 600 chapters.
-It has been translated into Portuguese and published in Brazil.
-It has also been published in Hungary and the Czech Republic, and it was selected by Library Journal (the American Library Association) in an article recommending books about book clubs.
+The novel was the October 2012 book club pick for Simon & Schuster; a Reader's Digest Select Edition; and the January 2013 selection of the Pulpwood Queens, an international online book club with more than 700 chapters.
+The book was translated into Portuguese and published in Brazil.
+It has also been published in Finland, Hungary and the Czech Republic.

 "You may already know Hearth's name - the former journalist wrote the nonfiction book Having Our Say: The Delany Sisters' First 100 Years which was a bestseller and play.
 Miss Dreamsville is Hearth's first novel, and her fictional storytelling is just as captivating." - Dawn Baumgartner Vaughan, The Durham (N.C.)
 Sun

 When Boston-bred Jackie Hart sweeps into sleepy Collier County like a late-afternoon storm on the Gulf, divorcee Dora has a feeling her life is about to change.
 Jackie immediately forms the Collier County Women's Literary Society, and, for the first time in her life, Dora feels she has found her place in the world.
 The 1960s is a time of shifting perspectives and dramatic change, and as these changes creep slowly into Collier County, Dora and her small group

 of misfit friends band together—helping each other hold onto their dreams and struggle through the complexities and hardships of everyday life united.

 QUESTIONS AND TOPICS FOR DISCUSSION

 1. Discuss the various forms of prejudice that each character is subjected to throughout the novel.
 Consider not only the racism that exists in Collier